samuelytics/megatrail_project/README.md

 The Megatrail project is my attempt to detail the largest connected component of a network consisting of bike/hiking trails, sidewalks, and designated pedestrian crossings in a given region of the world, which I dub a "megatrail" for the purposes of this project.
+The webpage for this may be accessed at https://chicagomegatrail.neocities.org/ .
 In this script, I use Chicago as an example.

 This currently consists of 3 parts.